5 old ruins worth discovering in San Francisco

 2) Portals of the Past

 These pillars once graced the entrance of railroad tycoon Alban Towne’s Nob Hill mansion.
-The home and much of SF was destroyed in the 1906 devastation, and photographer Arnold Genthe caught an iconic image of the city’s destruction framed between these columns.
+The home and much of SF was destroyed in the 1906 devastation.
+Photographer Arnold Genthe caught an iconic image of the city’s destruction framed between these columns.
 The portals were then placed on the lake as a symbol of perseverance for the city.

 3) Sutro Baths